 Time: 40 minute return

-This easy walk in the Grampians region starts at the Horsham Post Office in the town centre.
+This easy walk starts at the Horsham Post Office in the town centre.
 From here the walk is a straight 2.2 km return along Firebrace Street.
 Along the way spot boutique and artisanal shops along with some surprise attractions and places of interest.
 At the end of your stroll sit down and enjoy the peaceful still river waters, or if you’re feeling adventurous, continue walking along the Wimmera River on the 3.4 km loop track.

 Distance: 2 km return